zheng0xd/JATIC-internal-docs/docs/dev-process/roles.md

     - Delivering the work through the sprint.
     - To ensure transparency during the sprint they meet at standup, which provides a dedicated place for team members to seek help, talk about success and highlight issues and blockers.
 The scrum master might facilitate the daily scrum, but ultimately it is the responsibility of the development team to run this meeting.
 It is their meeting to help them, as a group, to inspect and adapt the work they are doing and work in a more effective way.

+!!! note

+    Unlike traditional agile teams, many of our developers are not allocated full-time to the program.
+This can increase communication overhead, especially for larger teams.

 ### Development team lead

-The development team lead is not a traditional agile role, but is relevant in the context when we have product owners from the government and development teams from industry.
-In this case, the development team lead is the techncial leader and main POC of the industry team.
+The development team lead is not a traditional agile role, but is relevant within the context of government-industry partnership.
+In this case, the development team lead is the main POC of the industry team to the government.

-Responsibilities of the development team lead include:
-- Technical leadership of the development team and guidance to the government product owner
-- Close Coordination with the government product owner to achieve shared product vision
-- Communicating programmtic information and shared vision with the development team to ensure situational awareness
+The development team lead is responsible for coordinating with the government product owner to achieve a shared product vision and communicating this vision with the team.
+In addition, the development team lead is responsible for coordination with the government on programmatic and administrative items.
-- Day-to-day management of development team

 ## Scrum master